 - Avid gardeners enjoy friendship, share gardening tips and play a vital role in the beautification of TCH through the Friends of the Gardens Club.

 - Members of TCH’s International Community Club promote an understanding of foreign lands and cultures.

 - Area residents concerned with achieving racial equality and ethnic diversity within the community participated in monthly programs and discussions offered by the Race Relations & Diversity Task Force.

 - The Senior Men’s Club engages in activities and events that nurture friendships, stimulate the mind and challenge active seniors.

-- Bi-monthly luncheons and a variety of interest groups provide members of the Senior Women’s Club with numerous opportunities for socialization, enrichment and entertainment.
+- Bi-monthly luncheons and a variety of interest groups provide members of the TCH Women’s Club with numerous opportunities for socialization, enrichment and entertainment.